 Root Amazon Fire Phone Using Towelroot

 We are splitting the guide into two parts for the convenience of the users.
-The first part deals with the downgrading to Fire OS 3.5 and the later part deals with rooting the device with towelroot.
+The first part deals with the downgrading to Fire OS 3.5 and the latter part deals with rooting the device with Towelroot.

 Downgrade to Fire OS 3.5